Movie Review: Mary (2024 film about Jesus's mother)

 Catholic Elements

-Where the Bible does not provide information, it is reasonable to look to other historical sources.
+Where the Bible does not provide information, it is reasonable to look to other historical sources, including the Catholic and Orthodox historical accounts.
 Since the Bible does not detail Mary's parents or childhood, I had no problem with taking advantage of the Catholic tradition that names Anne and Joachim as Mary's parents.
 I had been unaware of the Catholic teaching that her parents gave Mary to the Temple at a young age.
-It is lovely to imagine that Mary was acquainted with the prophet Anna, who had lived in the Temple for decades and blessed the baby Jesus.
+It is lovely to imagine that as a youth, Mary became acquainted with the prophet Anna, who had lived in the Temple for decades and later blessed the baby Jesus.

 Truth vs Thriller